renovatebot/renovate/lib/modules/manager/mise/readme.md

 If `mise` adds support for more tools via it's own [core plugins](https://mise.jdx.dev/plugins.html#core-plugins), you can create a PR to extend Renovate's `mise` manager to add support for the new tooling.

+- You may be able to add support for new tooling upstream in the core plugins - create an issue and see if the community agrees whether it belongs there, or if it would be better as an `asdf-` plugin.

 If you are wanting to add support for an existing `asdf-x` plugin to `mise`, you can create a PR to extend Renovate's `asdf` manager, which indirectly helps Renovate's `mise` manager as well.